Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 9. Don’t try to represent yourself

-Crash victims who represent themselves after car accidents tend to accept financial settlements too early and for too low a sum.
+Car accident victims who represent themselves after car accidents tend to accept settlement offers too early and for too low a sum.
 This can have unfortunate consequences.
 For example, sometimes injuries arising from the accident (such as spinal cord or neurological damage) are diagnosed weeks or months after the incident.
 If you accept a settlement too early, you could preclude yourself from receiving compensation for injuries identified later.
 A Massachusetts car accident attorney can help you preserve your rights and receive the full compensation that you deserve.

 Common Types of Car Accidents